 To style, add punchy fuchsia pink furnishings and a fun framed flamingo wall print!

-While a fun blind might be one way to incorporate this color into a kids bedroom idea, get up in a grown-up way by drawing open honeysuckle-colored curtains.
+While a fun blind might be one way to incorporate this color, when designing a kids' bedroom get up in a grown-up way by drawing open honeysuckle-colored curtains.

 Paired with a light net or voile, it'll block out sunlight and contribute to a romantic bedroom idea for a sweet Sunday morning lie-in.